-- Author: A text box for the author of the documentation. - Version: A text box for the version of the documentation. - Since: A text box to show how long the documentation has been valid. - Deprecated: A check box to indicate whether this artifact is deprecated (i.e. planned for removal in future versions of the design model). - See: Pointers to documentation outside the system.
+- Author: A text box for the author of the documentation. - Version: A text box for the version of the documentation.

-• Documentation: Literal text of any documentation.
+- Since: A text box to show how long the documentation has been valid. - Deprecated: A check box to indicate whether this artifact is deprecated (i.e. planned for removal in future versions of the design model). - See: Pointers to documentation outside the system. - Documentation: Literal text of any documentation. - Comment Name: The names of all comments attached to the modelelement. - Body: The bodies of all comments attached to this modelelement.